 - The effective date of an aircraft's registration is now the date on which the Registry determines that the submissions meet the requirements of Part 47.

-- An expired, aircraft registration certificate must be destroyed by its holder instead of returning it to the Registry.
+- An expired, aircraft registration certificate may be destroyed by its holder instead of returning it to the Registry.

 - Each person signing an aircraft registration application or a document submitted as supporting evidence under Part 47 must also type or legibly print their name in the signature block.